AdhamMagdyA/hemex-curriculum/tracks/backend-development/3-ecommerce-full-project/lesson-3/README.md

 - Start with simple models
 - Build complexity gradually
 - Use practical examples

+**Note: always refer to the documentation while working with prisma to teach the students who to leverage from the documentation**

 ## Part 1: Setting Up Prisma - The Blueprint Tools 🛠️